AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 Patient Satisfaction |

-65-75% satisfaction with communication |
+Baseline satisfaction with one-way messaging |

 |